TheYongjinChoi/COVID19-healthcare-access/README.md

-# NYS COVID19 Disparities Survey
+# COVID19 Survey, June 2020

-This is a repository for the NYS COVID19 Disparities Survey.
+This is a repository for the COVID19 Survey conducted in June 2020.
 The following is the information of the survey.
-* Time Period: Nov.
-23. 2020 - Dec.
-6. 2020.
+* Time Period: Jun.
+3. 2020 - Jun.
+8. 2020.
-* Sample Size: 1,309.
+* Sample Size: 1,211.
 * Method: Qualtrics Online survey.

 ## File Descriptions